kikiklang/pomme-page/README.md

 To remove a module, you have to delete the corresponding folder in src and then remove all imports found in the 3 index files (pug, css, js).

 ### Colors
-Colors theming is not perfect yet, but you make your theme with the css variables found in index.css
+Colors theming is not perfect yet, but you cqn make your theme with the css variables found in `index.css`

 ## Contribution
-Please free to give what you have in this project if you like it.
+Please feel free to give what you have in this project if you like it.
 It would nice to make:
 - new modules
 - new color themes
 - fonts integration